bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

 ```

 #### Generate input files:
-To generate the predicate, run `generate_data.sh`.
+To reproduce the results, first need to generate the predicate txts, run `generate_data.sh`.

 #### Run the models: